 Continuation of the study of the structure and function of the human body and the mechanisms for maintaining homeostasis within it.
 Includes the study of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems, as well as the concepts of development and metabolism.
 Identification of anatomical structures using a "virtual" cadaver and preserved animal specimens will be required in the laboratory.
 Some hands-on dissection.
+This course and the related laboratory must be taken together.

 Prerequisite: Biology 210 with a grade of "C" or better.
-3 Credits.

 Biology 220 Lab.
 Human Anatomy and Physiology II Lab.
-This course requires a lab fee.